-Although theory is necessary in every realm of life, the more complicated and diverse the realm, the more dependent we are on mental maps to help us navigate the terrain.
-IR should place a high value on theory, therefore, because it seeks to make sense of an especially large and complex universe.
-As David Lake (2011: 467) notes, 'International studies deals with the largest and most complicated social system possible.'
-This complexity, he points out, accounts in part for 'the diverse range of research traditions' in the field.
-Moreover, IR scholars cannot assume that findings obtained in one context will apply in a different one, unless they can invoke a theory that explains why seemingly diverse contexts are sufficiently similar.
-For these reasons, IR is more dependent on theory than other fields in political science or the social sciences more generally.
+Although theory is necessary in every realm of life, the more complicated the realm, the more dependent we are on mental maps to help us navigate the terrain.
+IR should place a high value on theory, therefore, because it seeks to make sense of an especially complex realm.
+As David Lake (2011: 467) notes, "International studies deals with the largest and most complicated social system possible."
+This complexity, he points out, accounts in part for "the diverse range of research traditions" in the field.
+This is in good part why IR is more dependent on theory than other fields in political science or the social sciences more generally.

 Second, powerful theories can revolutionize our thinking.
 They transform our understanding of important issues and explain puzzles that made little sense before the theory was available.
 Consider Charles Darwin's impact on how people thought about the origins of the human species and countless other phenomena.
-Before Darwin published his seminal work on evolution, most people believed that God played the key role in creating humankind.
+Before Darwin published his seminal work on evolution, most people believed God played the key role in creating humankind.
 Darwin's theory undermined that view and caused many people to change their thinking about God, religion, and the nature of life itself.

 On a lesser scale, consider the phenomenon of free-riding, which plagues many types of collective action.
 This seemingly puzzling form of behavior was clarified when Mancur Olson (1965) and others explained why free-riding is perfectly rational in many circumstances.
-This new knowledge also alters subsequent behavior, for once people understand Olson's logic, their incentive to free-ride increases.
-A handful of separate and well-verified hypotheses would have had far less impact than a simple and powerful theory like Darwin's or Olson's.
+This new knowledge also alters subsequent behavior, for once people understand Olson's logic their incentive to free-ride increases.
+A handful of separate and well-verified hypotheses would had far less impact than a simple and powerful theory like Darwin or Olson's.